Nellaker-group/TowardsDeepPhenotyping/README.md

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
 We used 3 base classfiers (InceptionV3, InceptionResNetV2, and Xception), which were fined tuned on our data set of histological images.

-Add data used to fine tune our cell classifiers can be found in the folder "Datasets/CellClassifierData".
+Add data used to fine tune our cell classifiers can be found in the folder "Datasets/CellClassifierData/".

-Furthermore, the scripts used to train all base classifers are collected in "FineTuningScripts".
+Furthermore, the scripts used to train all base classifers are collected in "FineTuningScripts/".

-For more details, please refer to our arXiv puplication:
+For more details, please refer to our arXiv publication:

 ## Model Weights and test images

-All test images (19GB - 14k images) are provided [here.](https://drive.google.com/open?id=1EPu-FKU62zSKNBIVjQKSXvv53PexiNo2)
+Additional test images (19GB for about 14K images), that can be used as benchmark data, are provided [here.](https://drive.google.com/open?id=1EPu-FKU62zSKNBIVjQKSXvv53PexiNo2)

 | Model     | Weights                                                                     |
 |-----------|-----------------------------------------------------------------------------|